saicone/nbt/README.md

 ```

 > [!NOTE]
-> This implementation is NOT "pretty print", is just a "tag colorization".
+> This implementation is NOT "pretty print", it is just a "tag colorization".